-To overcome this task you can use templates in AutoCAD with all the settings you want to have in a particular project.
-Once you set this drawing template with all your custom settings you can save it and use any time for your drawings.
-Templates are saved with DWT extension and after when you save your work in a template file it gets saved in DWG extension.
+To overcome this task, you can use templates in AutoCAD with all the settings you want to have in a particular project.
+Once you set this drawing template with all your custom settings, you can save it and use it any time for your drawings.
+Templates are saved with DWT extension, and after when you save your work in a template file, it gets saved in DWG extension.

-Today we are going to discuss creating your own custom settings and save it as the template file.
+Today we are going to discuss creating your own custom settings and save them as the template file.

 How to Create Template in AutoCAD